KetelsK/React-Movie-Browser/README.md

 Routes, passing data through url parameters.
 Callbacks to get data from child to parent component.
-componentDidMount function to wait for the API request to finish before rendering the component.
+componentDidMount function to wait for the API request to finish before rendering the component. componentWillReceiveprops function to re-render the component when receiving a new props.